sheurich/debian-repro/docs/design.md

 - Distinguishes from official Debian images

 **Verification Requirements (Planned)**
-- 2-of-N CI platform consensus required
+- Full consensus from all CI platforms required
 - Debuerreotype and mmdebstrap must match (when dual toolchain is implemented)
 - Failed consensus triggers investigation only